angusmf1/Apache_Avro/README.md

 ***output:***
 ![Movie log output](movie_output.png)

+By following these steps, movie streaming services can handle vast amounts of data effectively, ensuring that data is not only stored and transmitted efficiently but also remains accessible and analyzable as the service scales and evolves.

 Apache Avro is a serialization framework that offers efficient data handling capabilities, especially for streaming and machine learning applications.
 It presents a balanced approach to data management, blending compact storage and efficient processing with robust support for schema evolution and cross-language interoperability.
 This makes Avro particularly suited for applications requiring not just compact data representation but also a high degree of data compatibility and flexibility.